Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Generative Curation for Human-Centered Decision Making

 where: and $\Phi(x)$ is the cumulative distribution function (CDF) of the standard normal distribution.
 Both bounds are tight when $Y(\cdot)$ is a constant function or $m=1$. \end{proposition} The proof is detailed in Appendix \ref{app:reformulation}.
-By assuming that the qualitative desirability follows a general GP, we derive both lower and upper bounds for the original objective.
-In the case where $m = 1$, the term $E_m$ becomes zero, reducing both bounds to the classical optimal policy problem that disregards diversity:

-This outcome confirms that when the goal is to recommend only a single solution to the decision-maker, the unobservable qualitative desirability can be effectively ignored.
+By modeling qualitative desirability with a GP, we derive upper and lower bounds that include the term $\sigma\sqrt{1-\rho[\pi]}E_m$.
+This term represents the expected gain from optimizing over $m$ solutions with uncertain qualitative desirability $U(a)$, while the gap between the upper and lower bound reflects the objective gain in using policy $\pi$ to select over $m$ solutions.
+In the case where $m = 1$, the term $E_m$ becomes zero, reducing both bounds to the classical optimal policy problem: $ \max_\pi \E_\pi[Y(A_i)]. $ This outcome confirms that when the goal is to recommend only a single solution to the decision-maker, the unobservable qualitative desirability can be effectively ignored.
+Figure~\ref{fig:generative-curation} illustrates this contrast between classic single-solution optimization and our proposed generative curation approach.

-However, when multiple solutions are to be recommended, the objective naturally evolves into a trade-off between quantitative optimality and a second term representing solution diversity.
+However, when multiple solutions are to be recommended, the objective naturally evolves into a trade-off between quantitative optimality and $\sigma\sqrt{1-\rho[\pi]}E_m$, which can be seen as a measure of solution diversity.
 Specifically, $\rho[\pi]$ captures the expected correlation between the qualitative desirability components $U(A_i)$ and $U(A_j)$, serving as a measure of similarity or concentration among the generated solutions.
 When $\rho[\pi] = 1$, the solutions are perfectly correlated in terms of their qualitative desirability, indicating a lack of diversity.
 The term $\sigma\sqrt{1-\rho[\pi]}$ in both bounds therefore incentivizes minimizing this correlation to promote diversity among the solutions.

 From a managerial standpoint, this insight underscores the importance of diversity when presenting multiple candidate actions to decision-makers.
 If all options are too similar in their unobservable qualities, the decision-maker’s ability to identify the most desirable action is diminished.
 The framework naturally justifies the heuristic need for diversity in generated actions: by offering a broader range of qualitatively distinct options, the likelihood increases that the decision-maker will find an action that aligns with their complex and potentially unarticulated preferences.